 Gene Tierney as Miranda Wells: “Nicholas – you do believe in God?”

 Vincent Price as Nicholas Van Ryn: “I believe in myself, and I am answerable to myself!
 I will not live according to printed mottoes like the directions on a medicine bottle!”

 The chemistry between Price and Tierney is authentic and captivating.
-When Miranda Wells feels humiliated by the gaggle of high class snobbish debutantes because she’s from the wrong end of the river, not from the Hudson but The Connecticut River bottom, and Nicholas tells her she’s better then all of them and asks her to dance.
+When Miranda Wells feels humiliated by the gaggle of high-class snobbish debutantes because she’s from the wrong end of the river, not from the Hudson but The Connecticut River bottom, Nicholas tells her she’s better than all of them and asks her to dance.
 He seems so gentle and human… but he has a dark and villainous side!

 Added to the moodiness is the eerily haunting score by Alfred Newman with Orchestral arrangements by Edward B Powell.
 Edited by the keen eyes of Dorothy Spencer (Stagecoach 1939, The House Across the Bay 1940, Lifeboat 1944, The Ghost and Mrs.Muir, The Snake Pit 1948.)